 Academic engagement monitoring

 As a Sponsor, we are responsible for monitoring Student and Tier 4 visa holders' engagement with their studies, and reporting any changes to the Home Office.
 In line with UKVI guidance, the University of Bath has an academic engagement monitoring policy.
 This policy is applied consistently across the organisation.
-The policy sets out our duties as a Sponsor and your responsibilities as a visa holder.

 Who we monitor engagement for

 This policy applies to all international students, including visiting students and scholars, studying under the sponsorship of the University of Bath on a Student or Tier 4 visa.

 Engagement is monitored so we can:

 - provide appropriate advice and / or counselling to students who do not engage with their studies regularly

 - comply with our responsibilities as a Sponsor, and maintain this status

 - make sure we provide accurate information on funding to external government bodies